DorcasM28/IS147Test/README.md

 Created a Dockerfile for IS147Test1 to allow for building and running IS147Test1 in a containerized environment.
 This creates a more organized project.

+Modified Dockerfile from Task #3 to allow for github workflow.
+Created Github Action uing Github UI.
+Dorcas committed and pushed her changes to trigger the GitHub Action.